flowchartsman/handlebars/README.md

 ### Helper Parameters

-When calling a helper in a template, raymond expects the same number of arguments as the number of helper function parameters.
+When calling a helper in a template, handlebars expects the same number of arguments as the number of helper function parameters.

 So this template: